Explore Some Of These Top Things to Do in Aachen!

 One of the rooms has a video playing where you could learn more about Aachen during the Second World War.
 We sat and watched it for a few minutes before carrying on.

-On that same bench, you’ll even find telephones with audio guides that all discuss something different.
-Lisa listened to the audio commentary on Resistance Fighters while Eric listened about the role that Eastern European labour workers played in Aachen during the war.
+Lisa listened to the audio commentary on Resistance Fighters while Eric listened to the role that Eastern European labour workers played in Aachen during the war.

 Once you’re done on the ground floor, you can go up a few levels using the Arc Staircase.
-Built in the mid-1800s, this staircase gives you great views of Aachen cathedral through the windows.
+Built in the mid-1800s, this staircase gives you great views of Aachen Cathedral through the windows.

 Along the stairs, there are interactive screens where you can learn about award winners and other important people in the history of the German city and of the City Hall.